seinecle/mk99/src/main/asciidoc/subdir/crms-in-the-age-of-data_temp_common.md

 - recording the VAT ("Value-added tax") collected through sales, which is a legal obligation for tax declaration purposes.

 //ST: !
 Do you see the customer being catered for in the functions described above?
-No?
-Me neither.
+Not really.

 //ST: !
-The customer was not completely forgotten: CRM are used to run loyalty programs and campaigns:
+The customer was not completely forgotten: CRM are used to run ((loyalty programs)) and campaigns:

 //ST: !
-==== a) loyalty programs
+=== a. loyalty programs

 //ST: !
 Loyalty programs afford discounts and special offers to its members.